 - There is insufficient evidence in your case

-Let us get to work on your case
+Let us get to work on your shoplifting charges

-If you or somebody you care about is facing a shoplifting charge in Arizona, contact an attorney as soon as possible.
+If you or somebody you care about is facing a shoplifting charge in Arizona, contact a criminal defense attorney as soon as possible.
 At The Law Offices of John Phebus, our knowledgeable and experienced team will get to work investigating the case against you immediately.
 Our goal is to get the charges against you reduced or dismissed altogether so you can get back to living your life.
-When you need a Surprise shoplifting arrest attorney, you can contact us for a free consultation of your case by clicking here or calling (623) 847-7117.
+When you need a Surprise shoplifting lawyer, you can contact our legal team for a free initial case review by calling (623) 847-7117.